mobxjs/mobx/docs/best/pitfalls.md

 import { observable } from "mobx/lib/mobx"
 ```

-This is incorrect but will not always lead immediately lead to runtime errors.
+This is incorrect but will not always immediately lead to runtime errors.
 So be aware.
 The only correct way of importing anything from the `mobx` package is:

 ```javascript
 // correct